“It’s about to get real Western!”

 About Holly

 A lifelong horsewoman, Holly has competed in ranch horse events and cutting horse shows.
-Holly raised her children in the foothills of the Front Range.
-As a family, they often traveled to South and Central America.
-They spent summers hiking, rafting, and camping in the Mountain West.
+That deep connection to the arena and the Western lifestyle brings authenticity to her prose.
+She raised her children in the foothills of the Front Range, and as a family, they spent summers hiking, rafting, and camping across the Mountain West.

 Holly’s Blog – The Western Lifestyle